 When the weather warms in New Jersey, the birds start chirping early in the morning (sometimes even a bit too early!).
 Put a face to the voices you hear in your yard, around the neighborhood or in local parks.
 Here are some of the most common birds found in New Jersey:

-If you hear a loud repetitive knocking noise (aka a drumming), check the trees in your backyard and look for this bird’s distinctive red stripe.
-With its zebra back pattern the Red-bellied Woodpecker can be found all year round in residential forests.
+If you hear drumming (loud repetitive tapping), check the trees for this bird’s zebra-back pattern and distinctive red stripe.
+The red-bellied woodpecker can be found year round in residential forests.
 You can tell the male and female apart by the longer red stripe on the male’s head.

-You can tell the difference between the Chickadee and other small birds by looking for its distinctive black cap and bib, white cheeks and grey wings.
-They sound like this and are easy to attract, but they especially love suet, sunflower seeds and peanuts.
+You can identify a Chickadee from other small birds by looking for its black cap and bib, white cheeks and grey wings.
+They are easy to attract with suet, sunflower seeds and peanuts.

-This other common-to-NJ variety of woodpecker lacks the distinctive red cap of the red-bellied variety, but they can still make some noise.
-And you’ll see them quite often at your bird feeders, especially if you’ve got suet.
+This other common-to-NJ variety of woodpecker can make some noise as it rids trees of damaging larva.
+You will see them quite often at your bird feeders, especially if suet is on the menu.

 Interested in New Jersey birds beyond the backyard?
 Check out this local guide from The Nature Conservancy.

 Big, bright and blue, these New Jersey regulars stand out in a crowd.
 If their appearance doesn’t give them away, blue jays are identifiable by their extremely noisy call.
 Peanuts, sunflower seeds and suet are their favorite snacks.